Liz Truss vs Rishi Sunak: Where do they stand on women’s issues?

 But the End Violence Against Women Coalition said meaningful change will require investment in long-term, specialist prevention work.

-Neither Truss nor Sunak have outlined plans for public campaigns of this kind.
+Neither Ms Truss nor Mr Sunak have outlined plans for public campaigns of this kind.

 “Currently, we know that the government has invested less than 10 per cent of the budget it has calculated is needed to deliver a new relationships and sex curriculum.
-This is just not good enough,” Uğur said.
+This is just not good enough,” Ms Ugur said.

-Neither Sunak nor Truss have pledged to increase funding for specialist frontline services for victims and survivors of abuse, especially for those helping people from Black and ethnic minority backgrounds.
+Neither Mr Sunak nor Ms Truss have pledged to increase funding for specialist frontline services for victims and survivors of abuse, especially for those helping people from black and ethnic minority backgrounds.

-“These services are a lifeline, but without adequate resourcing many survivors face waits of over a year for life-saving support,” Uğur said.
+“These services are a lifeline, but without adequate resourcing many survivors face waits of over a year for life-saving support,” Ms Ugur said.

 “Recovery and healing are an essential part of justice, and the government must recognise and resource specialist services so no survivor is left without the support she needs.”